wcgordon1/lamplighter/manuscript/publish/ch4_Edge_of_Water.md

 By the time she reached June's street, Ivy had filled six pages with observations and questions.
 The salt tin in her pocket had remained cool and silent throughout the morning, suggesting that whatever forces required Ms. Kestrel's kind of intervention were indeed sleeping.
 But that didn't mean they weren't there, waiting beneath the surface of an ordinary Tuesday morning in a small city that was apparently far more complicated than it looked from the outside.

 She paused at the corner where June's street met the harbor road, looking back toward the water.
 The ferry was making its next scheduled run, and even from this distance she could hear the horn's steady call.
-The sound didn't carry the same immediate settling effect it had when she was standing beside the water, but she could feel its influence—a subtle reminder that some rhythms were reliable, that some patterns could be counted on to hold.
+The sound didn't carry the same immediate settling effect it had when she was standing beside the water, but she could feel its influence: a subtle reminder that some rhythms were reliable, that some patterns could be counted on to hold.

 June was awake when Ivy let herself into the house, standing at the kitchen counter with a cup of tea and yesterday's newspaper spread before her.
 She looked up as Ivy entered, her expression shifting from casual morning routine to something more focused.